Eodicynodon Assemblage Zone

 The Eodicynodon Assemblage Zone is a tetrapod assemblage zone or biozone which correlates to the Abrahamskraal Formation, Adelaide Subgroup of the Beaufort Group, a fossiliferous and geologically important geological Group of the Karoo Supergroup in South Africa.
 The thickest outcrops, reaching approximately 620 m, occur south-east of Sutherland, north of Prince Albert, and south-east of Beaufort West.
 The Eodicynodon Assemblage Zone is the lowermost biozone of the Beaufort Group.

 The name of the biozone refers to Eodicynodon oosthuizeni, a small to medium-sized herbivorous dicynodont therapsid.
-It is characterized by the presence of this dicynodont species along with the subspecies Eodicynodon oelofseni, and the dinocephalian Tapinocaninus pamelae.
+It is characterized by the presence of this dicynodont genus along with the Nyaphulia, and the dinocephalian Tapinocaninus pamelae.

 History

 The first fossils to be found in the Beaufort Group rocks that encompass the current eight biozones were discovered by Andrew Geddes Bain in 1856.
 However, it was not until 1892 that it was observed that the geological strata of the Beaufort Group could be differentiated based on their fossil taxa.
 The initial undertaking was done by Harry Govier Seeley who subdivided the Beaufort Group into three biozones, which he named (from oldest to youngest):